 Which of your books is your absolute favourite?
 Why?

 That’s a hard question to answer.
 I always say my favourite is the last one I wrote.
-That means the third book in my Adamson Adventures, Fossil Frenzy, which isn’t published yet is my favourite.
+That means the third book in my Adamson Adventures, Fossil Frenzy, is my favourite.
 Can I say that?
 My mind has been focused on that one recently as it was shortlisted in the Queensland Writers Centre Adaptable competition.
 This involves pitching the story to movie producers and screenwriters.
-I adore this story as it not only highlights a drought-stricken area of outback Queensland, but also unique Australian dinosaurs.
+I adore this story as it not only highlights a drought-stricken area of outback Queensland but also unique Australian dinosaurs.
 It is a wild adventure that takes our three squabbling siblings back in time, running from and fighting carnivorous dinosaurs while befriending a demon duck of doom and a giant echidna.
-I had so much fun writing this story and can’t wait to share it with kids in book form and maybe one day on their screens.
-(If I am successful with my pitch.)
+I had so much fun writing this story and love talking about it during school visits.

 Which of your characters is your favourite?
 Why?